haraldo07/Word_Counting-High_Performace_Computing/README.md

 4. Run the executable.

 ## Key Features
-- **OpenMP Parallelization**: Utilizes OpenMP directives for multi-threaded parallelism.
+- **Efficient Parallel Processing**: Utilizes OpenMP directives to efficiently distribute word counting tasks among multiple threads, leveraging multi-core processors for enhanced performance.
-- **Word Counting Algorithm**: Implements a word counting algorithm on text chunks distributed among threads.
+- **Adaptive Chunk Allocation**: Dynamically divides the input text into chunks based on the number of threads, optimizing resource utilization and minimizing overhead.
-- **Dynamic Chunk Allocation**: Divides the text into chunks for parallel processing, ensuring efficient resource utilization.
+- **Optimized Word Counting Algorithm**: Implements an optimized algorithm for word counting, ensuring efficient processing of text data within each thread's assigned chunk.
-- **Performance Evaluation**: Measures the execution time and total word count, providing insights into the parallelization effectiveness.
+- **Performance Evaluation**: Includes comprehensive performance evaluation metric such as execution time, enabling thorough assessment of parallelization effectiveness and scalability.

 ## Results and Further Details
 For more detailed results and project insights, refer to the [word_count_parallel.cpp](./word_count_parallel.cpp) document uploaded in the project repository.